|

 Ancestor Story Pages

 Find a greater sense of belonging - in your family history.
+Learn from your ancestors, honor their day-to-day courage or simply remember them with affection.

 None of us are descended from saints, everyone makes mistakes.
 Those who were the worst offenders serve as good examples of what not to do.
 We can forgive them and move on (or drag them around with us like Marley's chains in A Christmas Carol).